 Because of the Niagara Escarpment and Lake Winnebago, High Cliff State Park has a variety of settings and subject matter for an artist.
 There are even effigy mounds where early nomadic Native Americans buried their dead in earth formations suggesting the shapes of animals.
 These mounds are set in the woods, and although a path through them invites visitors to examine and learn more about them, Jilek has never painted the mounds.
 “Maybe I unconsciously hold some respect for them, because they are burial mounds.”
 An old lime kiln and quarry offer ruins and additional motifs, and the dense woods give painters more elements with which to work.

-Jilek landed a project in which she painted Wisconsin’s state parks, and she traveled extensively in her state to do so.
+Jilek began a project in which she painted Wisconsin’s state parks, and she traveled extensively in her state to do so.
 “I saw places that I wouldn’t naturally see and paint, and High Cliff is still my favorite,” she says.
 “It’s a spiritual thing that I feel when I’m there.
 It takes such a long time to know, and maybe that’s why I like it so much.”

 Photos from Jilek’s time in High Cliff State Park: